Myriad Convention Center: History

 The arena was home to Oklahoma City Blazers hockey in the 1970s, another Blazers team from 1992 to 2002, the Bricktown Brawlers Indoor Football League team, the Oklahoma City Barons of the American Hockey League, and the Oklahoma City Blue of the NBA G League.
 The Oklahoma City Cavalry played in the Continental Basketball Association at the convention center from 1990 to 1997.
 It was also home to the Professional Rodeo Cowboys Association's National Finals Rodeo from 1979 to 1984.
 The Cox Convention Center also hosted numerous state and college basketball events, including early rounds of the Men's NCAA basketball tournament and also the 2007 and 2009 Big 12 Women's Basketball Tournament and UFC Fight Night: Diaz vs. Guillard on September 16, 2009.
 The NCAA Men's Division I Indoor Track and Field Championships were held at the arena from 1986 to 1988.

+In January 2021, construction was completed for a US$288 million, 500,000 square foot replacement convention center across the street street from Scissortail Park in downtown OKC.
+The new center was part of OKC's MAPS 3 initiative.

 Oklahoma City contracted with Prairie Surf Media to take over the convention center space for sound stages and production offices for their film company.
 On January 1, 2021, the building was renamed Prairie Surf Studios.

+Demolition started in March of 2025.
+The second half of the demolition project started in December of 2025 and was completed in February 2026.
+In its place, the Continental Coliseum is being built as a replacement basketball arena to replace the current Paycom Center, located nearby, which is slated to open in 2028.